 A hen will often “bond” even through the cage bars or from across a room.
 Placing cock cages above or below where they cannot be observed by the hens is one way to prevent this.
 Placing cages side by side with solid walls or blocking the sidewalls with butcher paper is another option and what we often do here.

 If we separate them, WHEN do we separate them?

-In my aviary, I separate them as soon as they fully weaned and old enough to determine their sex.
+In my aviary, I separate them as soon as they are fully weaned and old enough to determine their sex.
 Because most of my juveniles begin to color up before they are weaned, I am usually able to determine almost immediately what I have in each cage.
 Juvenile cocks typically begin singing around the 21 day mark, and juvenile hens have a very specific warning call.
 Thus it is relatively easy to know which are cocks and hens at a very early age.

 I then keep juveniles separate from the adults until they are fully colored.
 This allows them to avoid illnesses during their fragile first molt.
 Adults may carry bugs (strains of bacteria, for instance) that could affect the immature immune system of a juvenile.
 To avoid illness until juveniles complete their juvenile molt, I keep them separate.

 Housing juveniles from different clutches all in the same juvenile flight does pose a risk, but it is far less than keeping juveniles in with adults who, in addition to spreading potential bugs, may also pick on the younger birds to maintain dominance and their place in the pecking order, injuring the juveniles in the process.